18 Tips for Surviving a Day at Universal Studios Orlando

 18. Pay close attention to ride warning signs

 Avoid these at all costs if you are prone to motion sickness!
 Some people swear by ginger root pills for motion sickness, although these rides are a bit above and beyond in terms of causing motion sickness.
-Any supplement containing ginger may work for milder rides.
+That being said, it couldn’t hurt and any supplement containing ginger may work for milder rides.

 Let me know if any of these tips made your Universal trip any smoother.
 Also, feel free to share some of your own tips!